Zooomulus/P3CodePath-NotTwitterItsChirp/README.md

 ## Summary

-**NotTwitterItsChirp!** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+**NotTwitterItsChirp!** is an android app that shows an inspired login page of the original Twitter app.

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **🤨🫥🫡**

 ## Application Features